 Managing medical emergencies is included in the dental team induction programme and training is updated annually.
-The records reviewed verified that the staff last completed medical emergency refresher training during August 2021.
+The records reviewed verified that the staff last completed medical emergency refresher training during October 2020.
+Training had been arranged for January 2022.

 Members of the dental team were able to describe the actions they would take, in the event of a medical emergency, and were familiar with the location of medical emergency medicines and equipment.